E-Legal/Emergencity/README.md

 # Emergencity
-Hi you are on Mobil branch
+Hi you are on Mobile branch